zhaojanelle/coming-soon-page/README.md

 ---
-summary: 'Make a single page, coming soon website as a placeholder for your portfolio—but it should not say “coming soon” or “under construction” anywhere.
-Think of it as a business card website.'
+summary: "Make a single page, coming soon website as a placeholder for your portfolio—but it should not say “coming soon” or “under construction” anywhere.
+Think of it as a business card website."
-time: '4 hours'
+time: "4 hours"
-deliverables: '1 HTML file, 1 CSS file, images'
+deliverables: "1 HTML file, 1 CSS file, images"
 ---

 # Coming soon page